gautam-dev-maker/mushak/README.md

 This micromouse consist of a very small coreless motors (6 mm width and 10 mm length) and PCB as it's base .
 Since coreless motors doesn't provide enough torque for the movements of bot we used gear box to increase the torque.

+# File Structure

+    .
+    ├── Assets             # Documentation files screenshots, gifs, videos of results ├── firmware           # contains required code for controlling the bot ├── mushak_pcb         # PCB files made in  kicad 6 ├── LICENSE            # License for this project └── README.md          # Contains documentation and information about this project

+Further file structure of each folder is given in below sections

 # Firmware

 The firmware for this project is written using STM32-HAL.
 STM32 HAL consist of bare-metal register address and light weight peripheral libraries giving programmer the full control.
 For running multiple tasks we are using [FreeRTOS](https://www.freertos.org).
 We will be storing the maze in flash memory, since page size is 2 bytes, we need to access 2 bytes at a a time.